DQNEO/minigo/README.md

 It depends only on gcc as an assenmbler and linker, and on libc as a runtime.

+`minigo` supports x86-64 Linux only.

-# Notes
+# Design

-The design is influenced from
+I made this without reading the original Go compiler.

+`minigo` inherits most of the design from the followings.

 * 8cc (https://github.com/rui314/8cc)
 * 8cc.go (https://github.com/DQNEO/8cc.go)

 # How to run

-Currently the generated code can run only on Linux.
+You need Linux.
 So I would recommend you to use Docker.

 ```